 First-year LAS James Scholar honors students enroll in LAS 122: Leadership and Society to fulfill both the orientation-course requirement and the first-semester honors course requirement.
 LAS 122 interns are all junior and senior James Scholars.
 As course facilitators, they provide information about the University and the College of LAS, while serving as mentors to help students connect with fellow James Scholars and navigate life in the university setting.
 This opportunity allows interns to help others while enhancing their own skills and preparing for their chosen professions or advanced studies.

 Life + Career Design Lab

-Life + Career Design Lab interns are LAS juniors or seniors who have successfully engaged in the classroom, but more importantly, outside the classroom while at Illinois.
+Life + Career Design Lab interns are LAS juniors or seniors who have successfully engaged in the classroom, and—just as importantly—outside the classroom while at Illinois.
 Interns serve as peer mentors to other students through one-on-one appointments and by presenting workshops.
-Interns are trained in hands-on learning opportunities at Illinois including undergraduate research, study abroad, and how to gain professional experience during college through internships, volunteering and part-time employment.
-Lab Interns work eight to 10 hours per work during the fall and spring semester.
+Interns are trained in design-thinking to support students' exploration of hands-on learning opportunities, like study abroad, UG research, volunteering and internships.
+They help students identify opportunities that are great matches for their life and career paths.
+Lab Interns work 8-10 hours per week during the fall and spring semester.

 ATLAS Internship Program

 Applied Technologies for Learning in the Arts & Sciences has an internship program that encourages LAS students to integrate knowledge in their course of study with technology to help gain a unique and versatile skill set.
 Semester-long internships are offered internally within ATLAS as well as externally at various departments in the College of LAS and other university-affiliated organizations.